mz3r0/software-engineering/Programming paradigms & types of languages.md

 On the other hand, a **dynamically typed language** is one where type checking occurs at runtime or execution time.
 Variables are checked against types only when the program is executing, and the majority of type checking is performed at run-time.
 Dynamic typing can be more flexible and easier to use, as developers do not need to specify types explicitly.
 Examples of dynamically typed languages include Python, JavaScript, Ruby, and PHP.

 > In a nutshell: Statically typed refers to type checking at compile time, while dynamically typed refers to type checking at runtime.

+### Type systems & type safety

+There are multiple [type systems](https://en.wikipedia.org/wiki/Type_system) which determine how the types of data is handled by software.
+A **type system** is a logical system comprising a set of rules that assigns a property called a type (for example, integer, floating point, string) to every term (a word, phrase, or other set of symbols).
+Usually the terms are various language constructs of a computer program, such as variables, expressions, functions, or modules.

+Even a type can become associated with a type.
+An implementation of a type system could in theory associate identifications called data type (a type of a value), class (a type of an object), and kind (a type of a type, or metatype).
+These are the abstractions that typing can go through, on a hierarchy of levels contained in a system.